-The range is South America from Southern Brazil and Peru to Tierra Del Fuego
+The range of the Chilean flamingo is South America from Southern Brazil and Peru to Tierra Del Fuego.

-The habitat is salt lakes high in the mountains both winter and summer.
+The habitat of the Chilean flamingo is salt lakes high in the mountains both winter and summer.

 The egg will hatch in 28 to 32 days.